-The student may formally appeal the grade by submitting a written letter of appeal (email) to the Dean of Instruction or Career and Technical Education Director within ten (10) business days after the award of the original grade.
+The student may formally appeal the grade by submitting a written letter of appeal (email) to the Dean of Instruction within ten (10) business days after the award of the original grade.
 The Dean or Director will respond to the appeal within three (3) business days with the final decision.